PopulusMedia/docs/dynamic.markdown

 #### Ad Object Attributes

-In addition to events that gets fired, the Ad Object also contains attributes that contain useful information
+In addition to events that gets fired, the Ad Object also contains attributes that contain useful information.
+These are available only after the *init* event has been fired

 | Attribute Name | Description |
 |----------------|-------------|